 Danielle is an Army spouse of 17 years.
 She holds a Bachelor of Arts in Business Administration with a minor in Economics from Baldwin Wallace University in Ohio.
 She made lifelong friendships and lasting memories in college and encourages others to do the same.
 In her second year as the Ceremony Chair, she hopes to help young people achieve that!

 Jen is an Army spouse of 13 years.
-She holds a Bachelor’s in Public Relations and a Masters in Human Resource Management from West Virginia University.
+She holds a Bachelor’s in Public Relations and a Masters in Human Resource Management from West Virginia University and works as a People Partner for Google.
 She has a passion for supporting service members and military spouses in their transition to private sector careers.
 Jen’s advice to scholarship recipients is to recognize the resiliency you’ve developed while supporting your service member.
 Lean on those skills to be bold and courageous as you navigate your education!
 This year is Jen’s first serving on the CSF board.

 Kimberly is an Army spouse of 22 years.
 She holds Bachelors in Business Administration from American InterContinental University.
 She has a passion for training & development and serving her community through health and wellness initiatives.
 Kimberly's advice to scholarship recipients is never forget how special and gifted you are.
 Share your story and inspire those around you.
 This is Kimberly’s first year serving on the CSF board.